-Standard 2a b: Where paseos or pedestrian walkways exist, the walkways should be retained and improved with materials such as stamped concrete, brick, tile or some decorative paving surface.
+Standard 2b: Where paseos or pedestrian walkways exist, the walkways should be retained and improved with materials such as stamped concrete, brick, tile or some decorative paving surface.

-Standard 2b e: Street-facing building facades with expansive blank walls should be used to create storefronts and/or windows to further activate the ground floor and enhance the pedestrian environment.
+Standard 2c: Street-facing building facades with expansive blank walls should be used to create storefronts and/or windows to further activate the ground floor and enhance the pedestrian environment.